sagemath/sagewiki_to_gh-2022-10-10/CombinatoricaCompare.md

  * [http://reference.wolfram.com/mathematica/Combinatorica/ref/WeaklyConnectedComponents.html WeaklyConnectedComponents][g] gives the weakly connected components of directed graph g as lists of vertices.
  * [http://reference.wolfram.com/mathematica/Combinatorica/ref/WriteGraph.html WriteGraph][g, f] writes graph g to file f using an edge list representation.
  * Zoom[{i, j, k, ...}] is a value that the [http://reference.wolfram.com/mathematica/Combinatorica/ref/PlotRange.html PlotRange] option can take on in [http://reference.wolfram.com/mathematica/Combinatorica/ref/ShowGraph.html ShowGraph].
 Setting [http://reference.wolfram.com/mathematica/Combinatorica/ref/PlotRange.html PlotRange] to this value zooms the display to contain the specified subset of vertices, i, j, k, ....
+== Combinatorica functions implemented, but not included yet ==
+ * Trac #851:
+  * line_graph: [http://reference.wolfram.com/mathematica/Combinatorica/ref/LineGraph.html LineGraph][g] constructs the line graph of graph g.
+ * Trac #869:
+  * bipartite_color and bipartite_sets: [http://reference.wolfram.com/mathematica/Combinatorica/ref/TwoColoring.html TwoColoring][g] finds a two-coloring of graph g if g is bipartite.
+It returns a list of the labels 1 and 2 corresponding to the vertices.
+This labeling is a valid coloring if and only the graph is bipartite.
+  * is_bipartite: [http://reference.wolfram.com/mathematica/Combinatorica/ref/BiconnectedQ.html BiconnectedQ][g] yields True if graph g is biconnected.
+If g is directed, the underlying undirected graph is used.